Two Yards

 One yard is a showcase.
 Green grass?
 Check.
 Edged and weeded flowerbeds?
 Check.
 Trimmed bushes?
 Check.
 Thoughtful plantings for visual interest in every season?
 Check.

 One yard is a mess.
-Gravel ground-cover disappearing under weeds?
+Gravel ground-cover peeping out from under matted-down dandelion leaves?
 Check.
 Overgrown bushes?
 Check.
-Weeds in the gutter?
+Foot-high weeds in the gutter?
 Check.

 These two yards are across the street from each other.
 The meticulous owners look out on the mess; the hapless owners look out on the showcase.

-It’s such an obvious disparity in effort and standards that it makes me wonder whether I owe it to my neighbours to match their landscaping, exterior home maintenance, or holiday decoration.
+It’s such a glaring disparity in effort and standards that it makes me wonder whether I owe it to my neighbours to match their landscaping, exterior home maintenance, or holiday decoration.
 Meh.
 It’s not a great way to frame the question: Obligation doesn’t feel motivational.
-I have an opportunity, maybe, to give pleasure to my neighbours.
+I have an opportunity, maybe, to give pleasure to my neighbours, just as they do for me.

 This is not just a tale of two yards in my neighbourhood.